Prothonotary warbler. This post is mostly recycled from 2007.

 The weather seems to change every day now, with cold and warm fronts crashing into each other, and the resulting squalls bringing flocks of small birds north on the winds.

-The warblers are now beginning to return in droves.
+The warblers are returning to Virginia in droves.
 They are more visible now than they will be later on when the foliage will obscure them high up in the trees.
 You have to look carefully among the mixed flocks of returning chickadees, titmice, and nuthatches to find the warblers, but they are there.

 Warblers are very important birds, as they are the primary insect eaters in North America's woods.
 The bad news is that most warblers are in rapid decline over vast portions of the U.S. due to forest fragmentation which is occuring both in the U.S. and overseas where "our" warblers spend the winter.
 I have written a bit about that in the past.